 Microsoft’s new MSIX app attach environment will significantly reduce these risks, making it far easier for organisations to virtualise their applications and avoid incompatibility issues.

 Imaging delays and app incompatibility issues can put entire deployments at risk.
-That’s why Camwood’s Windows Virtual Desktop services address these potential problems head-on.
+That’s why Camwood’s Azure Virtual Desktop services address these potential problems head-on.
 We don’t just set up the platform for our clients; we take responsibility for managing images and integrating business apps too.

 Each project starts with a comprehensive virtual desktop readiness assessment, that reduces risks by ensuring the project team has all the information needed about the current desktop environment and business needs.